 Do not allow a problem or dispute to fester.
-The earlier it is dealt with the sooner it will be resolved and you will be to refocus on positive income creating and business building activities.
+The earlier it is dealt with the sooner it will be resolved and you will be able to refocus on positive income creating and business building activities.

 Lukaitis Lawyers can assist you in all areas requiring notarial services.

 Joseph Lukaitis is a senior notary and the current President of the Australia and New Zealand College of Notaries and Chairman of its Board of Governors.

 He is a leading Australian expert in Notarial services, able to deal with ANY Notarial matters.

 Joseph is a Past President of the Society of Notaries of Victoria and currently lectures in notarial studies both in Australia and internationally.

 It is necessary to make an appointment if you need notarial services.
 You must bring photographic identification with you.

 Please contact Melanie Welsh to make an appointment.

 Notarial fees vary according to the number and type of documents required.
 The base fee is $140.00 plus GST.
 We are able to provide you with a more accurate cost estimate if you send your documents and any other relevant information to email@example.com.
 Kindly note that fees are payable on the day of service.

 Do you have an Australian document which you need to use in another country?
 Or, an overseas document to be signed in Australia?
 Whether it is powers of attorney, business contracts, medical documents, a transfer of land, estate documents, court documents or simply providing certified copies of documents such as certificates of birth, death or marriage you will need the services of a Notary Public.

 What is a Notary?

 Notaries Public are senior lawyers with a special post-graduate qualification who prepare, authenticate, attest, witness and certify original and copy legal documents for use overseas.
 They verify the validity of documents and the identity of a person signing a document under Australian laws.
 This is a very important function as it enables the document to be recognised by a foreign government and validly used in another country.

 The Hague Convention